How Much Room Do You Need for a Pool Table? | What You Need to Know

-We have talked about these issues when we presented you with the best pool tables to get this year.
-Pool table lighting and having enough space to move it around your room are crucial aspects you need to consider even before measuring the table or the room.
+We talked about these issues when we presented you with the best pool tables to get this year.
+Pool table lighting and having enough space to move around your room are crucial aspects you need to consider even before measuring the table or the room.

 As FAQs go, before we wrap up this article, let’s take a look at some of the answers people want the most when it comes to creating a pool room in their homes!

 What size room do you need for a 7ft pool table?